gfbuono/elevara/README.md

 6. Enter a weight and optional note.
 7. Tap `Start Set`, wait for the countdown, and perform several reps.
 8. Log the set and show that the set was saved.
+9. Repeat with `Tricep Extension`.
-9. Finish the workout and show the saved history in the `Profile` tab.
+10. Finish the workout and show the saved history in the `Profile` tab.

-Suggested screenshots or images to add to the `media/` folder:

-- `media/exercises-screen.png`: the exercise learning screen.
-- `media/workout-screen.png`: the main workout screen before starting a set.
-- `media/live-counting.png`: the live rep-counting overlay.
-- `media/profile-history.png`: the profile/history screen after saving a workout.

 ## Installation Instructions